cdoremus/state-geo-angular/Readme.md

 * AngularJS 1 services are implemented as ES6/2015 classes.
 They will port directly to Angular 2.
 * Standalone Angular controllers are NOT used in the app since they are going away in Angular 2.

 The build system uses gulp with webpack (and babel).
-Stylus is used as the CSS preprocessor.
+Stylus is used as the CSS preprocessor with Jeet to aid layout.

 The templates folder contains templates for new components built inside of a new folder under client/app.
 They can be created with this command: gulp component --name newComponentName